 1. Concrete delivery tickets must contain the signature of the plant technician or designated company representative.
 True / False 2.
 The Water/Cement ratio is the Total Water (by weight) divided by the Total Cementitious material (by weight).
 True / False 3.
 At the start of a concrete operation and prior to the field adjustment of any mixes, the technician and inspector must have the following information at the placement: 4.
 A concrete mix design must be reviewed by the DME/DMM prior to use?
 True / False 5.
 A batcher-mixer slip is to be provided with the first truck and at a minimum of every 4 hours during the placement.
-True / False 6.
+True / False 5.
 Compressive strength test results are reported on Form 7.
-Total cementitious material used to determine the Water/Cement ratio of a mix includes, by weight, Portland cement,, or 8.
-It is acceptable for a contractor's technician to sign the Concrete Field Inspector's Diary if the technician who molds the cylinders is not available for signature when the cylinders are tested for compressive strength.
+Total cementitious material used to determine the Water/Cement ratio of a mix includes, by weight, Portland cement,, or 3.
+The contractor's technician should verify their information is entered in the eConcrete App.
 True / False 9.
 One gallon of water weighspounds.
 10. Calculate the Water/Cement ratio given the total cementitious material is 5,880 lbs. and the total water is 304 gallons 11.
 One pound of ice is equal topound of water.
 12. The maximum Water/Cement ratio for a Class AAAP mix design is 13.
-When completing Form CS-458A, individual compressive strengths are recorded to the nearestpsi.
+Individual compressive strengths are rounded to the nearestpsi.
 14. Calculate the W/C ratio given the following information for a 10 CY load: From the delivery ticket the total cementitious material 6580 lbs and the total batched water is 2048 lbs.
 From the batcher mixer slip, there is 65 lbs. of surface moisture per CY.

 15. When computing W/C ratio in mixes using certain accelerating or corrosion inhibiting admixtures, the admixture liquid needs to be included with the total water when the dosage isgal/CY.
-16. Total water in the concrete mix includes batched water plusplus 17.
+16. Total water in the concrete mix includes batched water plus 17.
 Only the front sheet of the Master Concrete Mix Design (TR-4221A) needs to be submitted to the project.
 True / False 18.
 A concrete mix has a maximum W/C ratio of 0.47 based on total water in the mix of 33.2 gal/CY.
 A 10 CY load of concrete from a step-down interval of this mix is delivered to the project.
 The batched water is 2118 pounds for the load.
 The batcher-mixer slip tells you the surface moisture in the aggregates is 7.1 gal/CY.
 The W/C ratio for this step-down interval is 0.46.
 If the contractor is permitted to add water to improve the workability, how many gal/CY can be added to the load?
 19. A Batch Plant Printout indicates a coarse aggregate scale weight of 17,848 lbs and a coarse aggregate surface moisture of 0.8%.
 The amount of surface moisture in the coarse aggregate would belbs.
 20. Determine the W/C Ratio using the Batch Plant Printout Method using the following Printout Information.
 The W/C Ratio for the load is